 Conditional Questions allow you to upload Standardized Information Gathering (or SIG) questionnaires into your Loopio Projects, making it possible to show or hide Questions based on dependencies.

-Note: Currently, Loopio supports the 2019 and 2020 SIG questionnaire versions.
+Note: Loopio supports SIG questionnaire versions 2019 or newer.

 Permissions Required: Loopio-wide Projects Access, Level 2 (Creator) permissions or higher required to create Projects.
 Learn more: Platform-wide versus Project permissions

 In this article:

 - How do I Import Questions in a SIG File into my Loopio Project?